dmaulikr/timberman-objc/README.md

-# Make a game like Timberman with SpriteKit
+# Make a game like Timberman

 Learn to make 2D Games for Apple Devices by building a clone of the hit game Timberman.